Mosquito borne diseases surveillance

-A weekly report is produced that reports on overseas acquired dengue notified in Queensland by serotype, Hospital and Health Service and country of acquisition.
+The weekly report describes year-to-date overseas acquired dengue cases notified in Queensland by serotype, Hospital and Health Service and country of acquisition.

 Download the weekly report on overseas acquired dengue in Queensland (PDF, 127KB)

-Download the annual report on mosquito borne diseases of public health importance in Queensland (PDF, 917KB).
+Download the five yearly report on mosquito borne diseases of public health importance in Queensland (PDF, 917KB).

 Request more information